QuChunhe/study/Linux.md

 and then studying the set of samples.
 Unlike the previous metrics covered, including IOPS and throughput, the use of sampling provides a coarse view of the target’s activity, depending on the rate of sampling.

+Most recently used (MRU) refers to a cache retention policy, which decides what to favor keeping in the cache: the objects that have been used most recently.
+Least recently used (LRU) can refer to an equivalent cache eviction policy, deciding what objects to remove from the cache when more space is needed.
+There are also most frequently used (MFU) and least frequently used (LFU) policies.

+These words are commonly used to describe the state of the cache:
+* Cold: A cold cache is empty, or populated with unwanted data.
+The hit ratio for a cold cache is zero (or near zero as it begins to warm up).
+* Hot: A hot cache is populated with commonly requested data and has a high hit ratio, for example, over 99%.
+* Warm: A warm cache is one that is populated with useful data but doesn’t have a high enough hit ratio to be considered hot.
+* Warmth: Cache warmth describes how hot or cold a cache is.
+An activity that improves cache warmth is one that aims to improve the cache hit ratio.

+There are two common perspectives for performance analysis, each with different audiences, metrics, and approaches.
+They are workload analysis and resource analysis.
+They can be thought of as either top-down or bottom-up analysis of the operating system software stack

+Resource analysis begins with analysis of the system resources: CPUs, memory, disks, network interfaces, busses, and interconnects.This perspective focuses on utilization, to identify when resources are at or approaching their limit.
+Some resource types, such as CPUs, have utilization metrics readily available.

+Metrics best suited for resource analysis include
+* IOPS
+* Throughput
+* Utilization
+* Saturation

 # Setting